Networking for Musicians: A Quick Summary

 Be a Shark in a Sea of Tuna

-When networking, don’t think about your business or the music industry.
+When networking, don’t think about business or music.
 If you are trying to grow your contacts (and you should always be trying to do this), it’s helpful to go to the places that are the exact opposite of your industry.

 So, as a musician, you would go and network with a bunch of other musicians if you were looking for more people to play with or to tap into a community of musicians.
 However, this is probably not going to make you money or more fans.